 Textbook lists will be prepared by the Occupational Therapy Program and distributed to students for purchase either from the UW-L Bookstore or private sources.
 This list will change from year to year as new texts become available.
 Although the cost of books is high, keep in mind that you are building your professional library during your educational years.
-We will do our best to notify you of which texts should be purchase for your personal library versus those that can be rented for the semester.
+We will do our best to notify you of which texts should be purchased for your personal library versus those that can be rented for the semester.
 It is appropriate to purchase used books if you have the opportunity.
-Fieldwork in Year Three requires use of books previously purchased and no new additional required texts.
+Current booklists for each semester can be viewed under the program webpage under 'student resources'.